cto234/holidays-in-united-states/README.md

-A site for my band
-Built using React and Tailwind
+A site for my band, Holidays in United States.
+Built using React and Tailwind.